neozenith/triage-dashboard/README.md

     - Rank by emoji reaction upvotes
     - Rank by time since last comment
     - Filter by "whose court the ball is in", eg unlabelled, unassigned, no milestone, pending tests label, requires documentation label, is a maintainer the last to have comment, is it stale?
+ - Figure out how to do Change Data Capture instead of full history fetch
+ - Is there a way to fetch from the API via date range?